 Welcome to the participation homepage for the NCSC Pilot 2 Test

-The National Center and State Collaborative (NCSC) Pilot 2 Test provides an opportunity for teachers and students to learn more about the NCSC Alternate Assessment of Alternate Achievement Standards (AA-AAS).
-In addition, participation in the pilot test provides teacher test administrators with training, and practice with the test administration procedures for the various item types.
-Student participation in the NCSC Pilot 2 Test is critical to the development of the NCSC operational AA-AAS.
+The National Center and State Collaborative (NCSC) Pilot 2 Test provides an opportunity for teachers and students to learn more about the NCSC Alternate Assessment based on Alternate Achievement Standards (AA-AAS).
+By participating in the Pilot 2 Test, test administrators and test coordinators will have access to online training modules, test administrators will see the alignment between the test questions and the Common Core State Standards, practice the test administration procedures for the various item types, and help shape the NCSC AA-AAS for students with the most significant cognitive disabilities

 • October 20–November 14, 2014: NCSC Pilot 2 Test Window

 Frequently Asked Questions for the NCSC Phase 2 Pilot